daydreamersjp/SimilarLineFromDMM/README.md

 </br>

-This job is known being tough to do because the algorithm should handle the sentences in a semantic way.
-Generally, people start the analysis with the programs somebody already created to do this job. *MeCab* is one of the most famous packages to do that job.
+This job is notorious for being tough to do because the algorithm should handle the sentences in a semantic way.
+Generally, people start the analysis with the programs somebody already created to do this job. <a href='https://en.wikipedia.org/wiki/MeCab'>MeCab</a> is one of the most famous packages to do that job.

 </br>